PauloEduardoCoelho/PauloEduardoCoelho/README.md

 ## About me

-I'm a Software Engineering student at Universidade de Vassouras and a Junior Software Engineer focused on building web systems, institutional platforms, APIs, dashboards and automation tools.
+I'm a Software Engineer and Full Stack Developer focused on building web systems, institutional platforms, APIs, dashboards and automation tools.

 My experience includes full-stack development with Python and Django, front-end development with React and TypeScript, institutional website development with WordPress and PHP, and back-end/API work using databases and version control tools.